viaacode/sip-specification/usecases/gigapixel-artwork.md

 - a local identifier (e.g., Inventarisnummer)
 - the date the work was created;
 - the dimensions of the work;
-- the name, birthdate and deathdate of the author;
+- the name, birthdate and deathdate of the artist;
 - a list of meemoo licenses;
 - some keywords
 - the md5 checksums of the media files;